xl4kj/doc-ci-cd-workflow-playground/docs/en/proximity-flow.rst

 **Step 13**: Upon receiving the ``SessionEstablishment`` message, the Wallet Instance MUST decrypt it using the shared session key and MUST verify the Relying Party Instance's signature (mdoc reader authentication as specified in [`ISO18013-5`_ #9.1.1.4]) to ensure its authenticity.

 **Step 14**: The Wallet Instance MUST decrypt the attribute request and MUST prompt the User for their consent to release the requested attributes.
-It MUST also display the contents of the Relying Party's registration certificate to ensure transparency about the requested data and its registered purpose.
+It MUST also display the contents of the Relying Party's Registration Certificate to ensure transparency about the requested data and its registered purpose.

 **Step 15**: The User reviews the request and the Relying Party's registration information and then approves the presentation of the requested attributes.